jaags/jaags.github.io/_pages/about.md

   image: "/images/zakim.jpg"
 ---

-Hello, my name is **Jagadeesh Kumar**, I'm a Software professional.
-Machine/Deep Learning Enthusiast.
+Hello, my name is **Jagadeesh Kumar**, I'm a Software professional and Machine/Deep Learning Enthusiast.

 The idea behind creating this channel is to gather and share, all the recent trends in machine learning, quantum computing and computer science and releated fields